nauphone/ServerAccess/README.rst

     browser=chromium-browser  {url}

-The main and the only supported terminal is ``url``.
+The main and the only supported placeholder is ``url``.
 It is used to insert link to the given location.

+**Important**: please do not forget about double whitespace between launcher options!

 Encryption
 ==========